joelparkerhenderson/resume/README.md

 - Has millions of downloads and full compatibility with every Ruby release for 15+ years.
 - <https://github.com/sixarm/sixarm_ruby_unaccent>

-## Guide book publications for technology leaders and practitioners
+## Guide Book Publications for Technology Leaders &amp; Practitioners

 **Startup Business Guide**
 - Covers startup concepts that help with entrepreneurship.